 Gathering content from clients is a huge bottleneck in many digital agencies.
 This post is meant to be a first step in eliminating that problem.
-You’ll find a checklist that can be used as a template for gathering website content from your clients on time.
+Feel free to use the website content checklist in this post as your website content template to speed up the process of gathering content from your clients.

 Why use a template for gathering website content?

 Let’s answer that with a question we can all relate to.

 Your client sends you homepage content, so you start building their site.